brainkok/server-header-retriever/README.md

 Server header retriever
 =====
-This script is designed to retrieve the server header with a version number of websites stored in a text file.
-The script ignores both SSL errors and "connection refused" errors when retrieving the server header.
+This script retrieves the HTTP headers for websites listed in a text file.
+The headers include the Server header and the X-Powered-By header.
+The script uses the Python http.client and ssl modules to connect to websites over HTTPS.

 Requirements:
 ~~~